sequelize/website/docs/querying/raw-queries.md

 SELECT JSON_UNQUOTE(JSON_EXTRACT(data, '$.addresses[0].country')) AS country FROM users
 ```

-Read more about this feature in the [JSON Extraction](./select-in-depth.md#json-extraction) chapter.
+Read more about this feature in the [JSON Extraction](./json.mdx) chapter.

 ### `sql.fn`

 This function exists for backwards compatibility with older versions of Sequelize but is not recommended for new code, as `sql` can be used to write
 SQL functions in a more natural way.

-For instance, the old way of writing a `lower` function would be:
+For instance, the old way of writing a `lower` function was:

 ```ts
 sql.fn('LOWER', sql.attribute('name'));
 ```

-And can now be written as:
+Which can now be written as:

 ```ts
 sql`LOWER(${sql.attribute('name')})`;
 ```

-Both result in
+Both result in:

 ```sql
 LOWER("name")